-We will not sell or rent your information to third parties.
+- sell or rent your information to third parties.

-We will not share your information with third parties for marketing purposes.
+- share your information with third parties for marketing purposes.

-8. Third Party Service Providers working on our behalf
+8. People or businesses (“Third Party Service Providers”) working on our behalf:

-We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+We’ve put security measures in place to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way.
+We also limit access to your personal data to those employees and other third-party service providers who have a business need to know.
+They’ll only process your personal data on our instructions and they too are subject to a duty of confidentiality.

-We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.
+We’ve put procedures in place to deal with any suspected data security breaches.
+In the event of an actual or suspected breach of your data, we’ll notify you and any applicable regulator where we’re legally required to do so.

-10. Your duty to inform us of changes in your personal data
+10. Your duty to inform us of changes in your personal data:

 11. Your rights in connection with personal data

-Under certain circumstances, by law you have the right to:
+By law, you have the right to:

-• Request the transfer of your personal data to you or another data controller if the processing is based on consent, carried out by automated means and this is technically feasible.
+- ask for the transfer of your personal data to you or another data controller if the processing is based on consent, carried out by automated means and this is technically possible

 12. Your right to withdraw consent